Kanye West and Adidas: When celebrity endorsements go wrong

 TAGS

-Erica Hall is an ESG analyst for Morningstar.
+Erica Hall is the director of strategy and distribution at U Ethical Investors.
 She holds a master's degree in financial planning from RMIT, a graduate diploma in applied finance and investments from FINSIA, and bachelor's degrees in arts and commerce from Deakin University.
+Erica is the author of Top Stocks: A Shareholders Guide to ESG for Leading Australian Companies.